observablehq/framework/docs/javascript/reactivity.md

 # JavaScript: Reactivity

-The Observable CLI uses the open-source [Observable Runtime](https://github.com/observablehq/runtime) to run JavaScript in Markdown reactively: in topological order as determined by [top-level variable](#top-level-variables) references, as in a spreadsheet.
+Observable Framework uses the open-source [Observable Runtime](https://github.com/observablehq/runtime) to run JavaScript in Markdown reactively: in topological order as determined by [top-level variable](#top-level-variables) references, as in a spreadsheet.
 For example, here we reference variables `x` and `y` even though they are defined in a code block below:

 ```js echo
 x + y